sectoramen/Home-Automation/README.md

 You should modify the docker-compose.yaml and replace the following if your network has different IP addresses:

 - Replace 192.168.1.1 with your router's LAN IP address
-- Replace 192.168.1.4 with your server's IP address

 ## Pre-Requisites